Physics 3333/ CFB 3333 Research Paper Topics

 According to that source, the prophecies appear in a book published by Benedictine friar Arnold Wion (or de Wyon) in 1590.
 The prophecies are named for St. Malachy (1094-1148), an Irish Benedictine bishop, but historians suspect that the prophecies were written in Wion's time (not necessarily by Wion) five hundred years after Malachy lived because the ones before Wion are detailed and accurate while the ones after Wion are vague and could apply to any pope.

 Wion's book calls for pope number 112 in Wion's list, Peter of Rome, to be the last to reign.
 After that, it says, Rome "will be destroyed and the awful judge will pass judgement on his people."
-Wion's #1 in the prophecies is Celestine II (1143-1144), pope #165; and Wion's #111 in the prophecies is the current pope, Benedict XVI, pope #265.
+Wion's #1 in the prophecies is Celestine II (1143-1144), pope #165; and Wion's #111 in the prophecies is the previous pope, Benedict XVI, pope #265.
 (That is, Benedict XVI is the 265th pope since the first pope, Peter.)
+Francis is number 266.

 Here is a listing of the prophecies: